 Estée Lauder’s Advanced Night Repair Eye Supercharged Complex is a tried and tested products that visibly works on dark circles within three weeks.
 Kama Ayurveda’s Rejuvenating and Brightening Ayurvedic Night Cream is a great one-stop option to moisturise and work on dark circles.

 Too little water, too much coffee, not enough sleep and too much sun exposure, coupled with regular wear and tear of the skin through shaving products often lead to chronic dryness of the skin.
 For that, lifestyle changes like consuming a minimum of three litres of water a day, using sun protection products, eating healthy, sleeping enough are prescribed.
-Ultra-hydrating products like Clinique’s Moisture Surge 72-hour auto replenishing hydrator as well as Phy’s ultra-light moisturiser or a much milder Cetaphil moisturiser work well.
+Ultra-hydrating products like Clinique’s Moisture Surge 72-hour auto replenishing hydrator as well as Phy’s In The Clear Superlight moisturiser or a much milder Cetaphil moisturiser work well.

 All images: Courtesy Getty